Day 0: Winnipeg to San Diego

 Then came the hot climb up two miles of switchbacks, took a short break near the top with two guys that SOBOed the AT last year.
 I think we were all a little too ambitious to prove we were experienced long distance hikers and gunned it up the canyon too quickly- I struggling in the heat and one of the AT guys looked way dehydrated and seriously out of it.
 Made it to the top to get the first end-of-climb endorphin rush of the year and cruised the beautiful downhill section to Lake Morena.

-The massive campsite was nearly empty, set up tent in a field designated for PCT hikers.
+The massive campsite was nearly empty, but even so I wandered back to the field designated for PCT hikers.
 Lots of people limping around with the first day stiffness, and a couple definitely suffering from heat exhaustion/lack of electrolytes.
 The AT guys had been seriously struggling on the way down, unfocused and complaining of cramps.
 He had to immediately lie down when we arrived and his friend went off to find him gatorade and salt.
 Yikes.

 Went for a burger (so good) with Dutchie and Billy at the malt shop and tried to rehydrate after a hot day of rationing water.
 Definitely sunburned already, surprising no one.

-it was then time to learn how to set up the new tent, it uses my trekking poles as the main supports, and I’m still experimenting with angles and heights to get it exactly right.
+it was then time to learn how to set up the new tent, I went with the ZPacks Solplex and it uses my trekking poles as the main supports.
+I’m still experimenting with angles and heights to get it exactly right.
 In bed by 8, planning another 20 to Mt Laguna tomorrow.
 According to the park ranger, winds are really going to pick up the next couple days in an already windy section, so the tent will be put to the test.
 Pack felt good today, quilt is toasty as heck and the tent is spacious and light.
 Nice to sleep outside again.

 Day 2: Lake Morena (20.0) to Windy campsite (46.2)